MadMatcher/MadLib/docs/installation-guides/install-linux-single-machine.md

-**This guide can be used if you are using Pandas on a single Linux machine.**

-**This guide can be used if you are using Spark on a single Linux machine.**

 ## How to Install MadLib on a Linux Machine

 This is a step-by-step guide to install MadLib on a single Linux machine with Ubunutu 22.0.4 and Python 3.12.
 You can try to adapt this guide to other configurations.
+Once you have installed MadLib on a single Linux machine, you can run MadLib using Pandas or Spark.

 ### Step 1: Installing Essential Packages